slushpool/stratumprotocol/stratum-extensions.md

    set to 1 as possible).
 This can be useful in a mining proxy setup when a proxy needs to negotiate the best mask for its future clients.

+ - **"version-rolling.min-bit-count"** (required, *TMask*)

+   The miner also provides a minimum number of bits that it needs for efficient version rolling in hardware.
+Note that this parameter provides important diagnostic information to the pool server.
+If the requested bit count exceeds pool server limit, the miner always has the chance to operate in a degraded mode without using full hashing power.
+The pool server should NOT terminate miner connection if this rare mismatch case occurs.

 ### Notification **"mining.set_version_mask"**